YuchengZ-Fin/YuchengZ-Fin.github.io/content/jmp/jmp1/index.md

 ---
-title: "Reallocation and Intermediary"
+title: "A Macro-Finance Model of Capital (Mis)Allocation"
-date: 2025-01-15
+date: 2025-10-15
-lastmod: 2024-12-29
+lastmod: 2025-11-10
-tags: ["reallocation","heterogeneous agents","financial intermediary"]
+tags: ["reallocation","heterogeneous agents","financial friction", "misallocation"]
 author: ["Yucheng Zhou (Job Market Paper)"]
-description: "This paper models the impact of financial intermediaries on the reallocation in the real economy."
+description: "This paper builds a macro-finance model that investigates the impact of financial frictions on capital reallocation."
-summary: "Building a DSGE model in continuous time featuring heterogeneous agents and multiple sectors, this paper demonstrates the real impact of financial frictions on the capital reallocation."
+summary: "Building a DSGE model in continuous time featuring heterogeneous agents and multiple sectors, this paper demonstrates the impact of financial frictions on the capital reallocation."
 # cover:
 #     image: "book1.png"
 #     alt: "Portugese Irregular Verbs"